ipfabric/docs/docs/Getting_Started/Platform_First_Steps/00-quick_start.md

-The simplest way for first time configuration of IP Fabric is through the use of the [Configuration Wizard](04-configuration_wizard.md) which will guide you through the process of adding device authentication, discovery seeds, networks to include/exclude in discovery, Vendor API setup, along with other settings.
+The simplest way for first time configuration of IP Fabric is through the use of the [Configuration Wizard](04-configuration_wizard.md) which will guide you through the process of adding device credentials, discovery seeds, networks to include/exclude in discovery and Advanced CLI settings.

-If after initial configuration you would like to change or edit these settings please see [IP Fabric Settings](../../IP_Fabric_Settings/integration/api_tokens.md).
-Alternatively there are also
+If you would like to change or edit these settings after initial configuration, please see [IP Fabric Settings](../../IP_Fabric_Settings/integration/api_tokens.md).
+Alternatively, there are also
 [Snapshot Specific Settings](../../IP_Fabric_GUI/discovery_snapshot.md#snapshot-specific-settings)
 which are useful for testing small changes prior to changing Global Settings.

 !!! note "Site Separation"

-    During the Configuration Wizard it will also ask you to set up Site Separation rules.
+    During the **Configuration Wizard**, it will also ask you to set up Site Separation rules.
 This can be done during the setup or alternatively after the first discovery.
 Some customers find it easier after a discovery and using the "regex tester" that will show you to which site a